-Planning ERD Human Settlement Technical Services Community Services and Public Safety Centlec Finance OCM Corporate Services Provincial Dept. Ward 19 Community Aspirations by number 19.12) Request for Land for the provision of Shopping Centre or shopping mall 19.1) Request for the implementation of the Traffic Lights on the existing OR Tambo Road at the intersection Next to Lengau traffic department.
-19.2) Request for resurfacing of Roads infrastructure and Paving of Internal Roads.
-19.3) Request for the replacement of tar with Paving for Vista Park Phase 3 roads from the street above De Waal until the railway line and from Gutsche Street up to Phase 3 of Vista Park (railway line).
+Community Aspirations for 2023 - 2024 Planning ERD Human Settlement Technical Services Community Services and Public Safety Centlec Finance ОСМ Corporate Services Provincial Dept. Ward 19 19.2) Request for resurfacing of Roads infrastructure and Paving of Internal Roads.
+19.3) Request for the replacement of tar with Paving for Vista Park Phase 3 roads from the street above De Waal until the railway line and from Gusche Street up to Phase 3 of Vista Park (railway line).
 Orangesig gemsbok and kieter street to be paved instead of tarred road.
 19.4) Request for security fence on the side of the Railway since the existing Fence is tempered.
-19.5) Request for the maintenance of Stormwater Drains 19.6) Request for the implementation of Two Exit and Entrance Roads with Bridges to join Ferreira Road. and implement the traffic lights on the two roads.
-19.7) Request for regular collection of refuse.
-19.10) Request for Regular cutting of gardens, grass on traffic islands and pruning of trees, removal of fallen trees and broken branches.
-19.11) Request for the upgrading of parks to provide proper recreation facilities such as gymnasium 19.8) Request for electricity infrastructure upgrade to avoid constant loss of power.
-19.9) Request for the relocation of Vista Park Main Electric supplier to be taken off from Namibia.
-19.13) Request for the construction of a Community Hall.
-19.14) Reques for the assistance with mobile police station 19.15) Reques for the assistance with mobile clinic
+19.5) Request for the maintenance of Stormwater Drains 19.6) Request for the implementation of Two Exit and Entrance Roads with Bridges to join Ferreira Road. and implement the traffic lights on the two roads. traffic islands and pruning of trees, removal of fallen trees and broken branches.
+19.11) Request for the upgrading of parks to provide proper recreation facilities such as gymnasium 19.9) Request for the relocation of Vista Park Main Electric supplier to be taken off from Namibia. a Community Hall.
+19.15) Request for the assistance with mobile clinic

-Community A Community Aspirations for 2023 - 2024 Planning ERD Human Settlement Technical Services Community Services and Public Safety Centlec Finance ОСМ Corporate Services Provincial Dept. Ward 20 Community Aspirations by number 20.3) Request for the traffic calming measures at the following areas: Cnr.
-131 General Dan Pienaar Avenue Dan Pienaar intersection at Albrecht and refuse removal 20.9) Request for the upgrading of electricity infrastructure in Ward 20, 20.16) Request for visible
+Community A Community Aspirations for 2023 - 2024 Planning ERD Human Settlement Technical Services Community Services and Public Safety Centlec Finance OCM Corporate Services Provincial Dept. Ward 20 Community Aspirations by number 20.1) Request for the enforcement of By-laws in relation to illegal construction in suburb of Brandwag and Student housing regulations 20.3) Request for the traffic calming measures at the following areas: Cnr.
+131 General Dan Pienaar Avenue Dan Pienaar intersection at Albrecht and Brill Streets, Westdene, iii) Brandwag Primary School, Melville Drive, and dangerous bend in General Hertzog Street, Dan Pienaar (next to Eie Haard Hostel) and Eddie de Beer Street, Heuwelsig 20.8) Request for the effective refuse removal 20.11) request for regular pruning of Municipal trees running through power lines in Dan Pienaar and Westdene.
+20.9) Request for the upgrading of electricity infrastructure in Ward 20, especially in Dan Pienaar and Westdene.
+22.24) Construction of a laybay facility (drop off and pick up zone) where taxis and other 20.16) Request for visible policing in and around the Westdene area.